web3scripts/Drainer-for-all-networks/README.md

 ETH, BSC, MATIC and other

 # price 0.3 ETH
-contact me on telegram @Web3scripts
+contact me on telegram @webswaps

 Support 10+ networks